 Moving To Berlin Guide: Tips From Someone Who’s Done It Twice

 We know, this is a waaaaay long post, but there’s an abundance of things to think about when you’re planning your move to the German capital, and an even longer list of things to do once you’ve moved to Berlin.
+Use this handy table of contents to save time and head directly to the parts that apply to you:

 We know there’s a fuzzy line between some of these items, but these are things that you can start doing well before you come to Germany and continue doing once you’re here.
 For the purposes of this moving to Berlin guide, items aren’t listed in chronological order or order of importance.